 Meet four Honors Fellows graduates who are fully engaged in life after undergraduate studies!
-OC Honors sends its best on to great things - whether an elite graduate school, a "full ride" scholarship to law school, a nationally-ranked research program, or professional life with a respected firm.
+OC Honors sends its best graduates on to great things - whether an elite graduate school, a "full ride" scholarship to law school, a nationally-ranked research program, or professional life with a respected firm.

-This video features past winners of "Best Catalyst Project" awards in the Honors Program for Undergraduate Research, Creative Activity, or Pre-Professional Involvement.
+These videos feature past winners of "Best Catalyst Project" awards in the Honors Program for Undergraduate Research, Creative Activity, or Pre-Professional Involvement.
+Congratulations, graduates!